Text case styles

 Mixing case styles arbitrarily (for example: sentence case in some menus, title case in others) weakens hierarchy and confuses users.
 Define case usage in the design system.

-Good example shows consistent case styles across labels and text.
-Bad example mixes sentence, title, and all caps
+Good: consistent case styles across labels/text.
+Bad: mixed sentence, title, and all caps

 References: